jimmykallhagen/Nordix/README.md

 Everything takes so much time, once you start documenting everything.
 This list is not complete, as I will have to spend as much time writing the list as fixing it.
 - [ ] So much
+- [ ] So many developers need to be included
 - [ ] VM setup, needs to be fully written
 - [ ] ISO exists but needs a complete overhaul